gmr/tredis/README.rst

 --------------------
 TRedis is a work in progress and not all commands are implemented.
 The following list details each command category and the number of commands implemented in each.

+If you need functionality that is not yet implemented, follow the patterns for the category mixins that are complete and submit a PR!

 +--------------+----------+
 | Category     | Count    |